IcyCC/monk/README.md

+# -- Monk
-# Monk a async web framework learn Sanic
+ A async web framework with RESTful imitate Sanic

 ## environment

-only for *nix because of httptools and uvloop
+Only for *nix because of httptools and uvloop

 ## Simple Use

+Like flask you should define a *app*, then use *app.route* decorate a function with a parameter *request* and return a *Response*. *request* provide like *args,form,json*.And you can make a response use like *app.jsonfy app.html app.abort_404*

 ```
 from monk import monk